yunkunrao/tendermint.com/content/docs/internals/block-structure.md

 # Block Structure

-The tendermint consensus engine records all agreements by a supermajority of nodes into a blockchain, which is replicated among all node.
-This blockchain is accessible via various rpc endpoint, mainly `/block?height=` to get the full block, as well as `/blockchain?minHeight=_&maxHeight=_` to get a list of headers.
+The tendermint consensus engine records all agreements by a supermajority of nodes into a blockchain, which is replicated among all nodes.
+This blockchain is accessible via various rpc endpoints, mainly `/block?height=` to get the full block, as well as `/blockchain?minHeight=_&maxHeight=_` to get a list of headers.
 But what exactly is stored in these blocks?